When is the US ISM Non-Manufacturing PMI and how could it affect EUR/USD?

 US ISM Non-Manufacturing PMI Overview

-The Institute of Supply Management (ISM) will release the Non-Manufacturing Purchasing Managers' Index (PMI), also known as the ISM Services PMI at 1500 GMT this Monday.
-The consensus forecast for December stands at 59.0, down from previous month's stronger than expected reading of 60.7, and falling farther from September's 61.6 - the highest since the inception of the composite index in 2008.
+The Institute of Supply Management (ISM) will release the Non-Manufacturing Purchasing Managers' Index (PMI) - also known as the ISM Services PMI at 15:00 GMT this Wednesday.
+Consensus estimates point a steady and match the previous month's stronger-than-expected reading of 55.

 How could it affect EUR/USD?